papalozarou/loznotes/README.md

 If you decided to use the jQuery version, you'll need to include jQuery (http://jquery.com/download/) before referencing the "loznotes--jquery.min.js".
 Version 2.0.2 is included in the js/vendor folder for convenience.

-The two .png files will need to be placed into your image folder – 'loznotes.less' contains a variable to change the path to these images.
+The two .png files will need to be placed into your image folder – 'loznotes.less' contains a variable, **@path--images**, to change the path to these images.

 The index.html provides an example.